nfeuer/SnakeServer/README.md

 Having the chat/message box makes the game feel more fluid and alive as it gives the feeling that you are playing together as a collective.
 I also really liked that segments you add retain your color as it is a visual representation of your contribution to the progression of the game.

 All code used in the files index.html, server.js, and SnakeS.js are all my own.
 I did not use any templates or examples in any major way other than to better understand the syntax.
+The documentation in the files go into detail about my choices and methods.